ArthurSonzogni/chromiumos-platform2/vm_tools/reference_vm/README.md

 ### Secure Boot

 The built image and firmware support UEFI Secure Boot.
-To load the out-of-tree `virtio_wl` module, a signing key is included in the built image at `/var/lib/dkms/mok.key`.
+To load out-of-tree modules (currently `virtio_wl` and `tpm_virtio`), a signing key is included in the built image at `/var/lib/dkms/mok.key`.
 The variables image generated using the above command includes the public key in the MOK.